Vesek/webhooks/github_autodeploy/README.md

 # TODO:
 - [X] Check if config.json is in a valid format and if working dir and script actually exist
-- [ ] Implement a QUEUE so repeated reqests don't collide
+- [X] Implement a QUEUE so repeated reqests don't collide
+- [ ] Implement a timeout for repos to avoid spam and a log file for violations